 Sign in to Power Apps and select Solutions from the left navigation.

 Field Description Display Name The name shown in the list of solutions.
 You can change this later.
 Name The unique name of the solution.
-This is generated using the value you enter in the Display Name field.
+This is generated using the value you enter in the Display Name column.
 You can edit this before you save the solution, but after you save the solution, you can’t change it.
 Publisher You can select the default publisher or create a new publisher.
 We recommend that you create a publisher for your organization to use consistently across your environments where you will use the solution.
 See Solution publisher later in this article.
 Version Enter a number for the version of your solution.
 This is only important if you export your solution.
 The version number will be included in the file name when you export the solution.

-After you save the solution, you may wish to add information to fields that aren’t required.
+After you save the solution, you may wish to add information to columns that aren’t required.
 These steps are optional.
-Use the Description field to describe the solution and choose an HTML web resource as a Configuration Page for the solution.
+Use the Description column to describe the solution and choose an HTML web resource as a Configuration Page for the solution.
 The configuration page is typically used by ISVs who distribute solutions.
 When this is set, a new Configuration node appears below the Information node to display this web resource.
 Developers will use this page to include instructions or controls to allow you to set configuration data or launch their solution.

 Add solution components